What is 'BT Complete Wi-Fi’?

 Can I get BT broadband without a phone line?

 With any standard (i.e. ADSL) broadband connection, the broadband is sent down the copper phone line.
 Even if you have Superfast fibre broadband, the last part of the connection from the telephone exchange to your property still uses the phone line.
 To get BT broadband without a phone line, you'll need to have access to 'Full Fibre Broadband' - often referred to as 'fibre to the premises' (FTTP) or 'Cable Broadband' like Virgin Media.
-The availability of FTTP broadband is rapidly increasing and to-date (June 2020) BT FTTP has an 8% UK coverage.
-But, it still has a long way to go to match the 91% coverage that BT fibre to the cabinet (FTTC) network currently enjoys in the UK.
+The availability of FTTP broadband is rapidly increasing.
+OpenReach engineers are now reaching a new property with FTTP every '13 seconds'.
+Currently 6 million homes and businesses can now have access to ultra fast full fibre broadband (15% UK coverage).
+But, it still has a long way to go to match the 96.83% coverage that BT fibre to the cabinet (FTTC) network has achieved in the UK.
 If you're in a city or built up area, you're more likely to have the option of getting broadband without a phone line.

 How long will it take to switch my broadband provider to BT?